 Learn how the world’s largest enterprises are rebuilding work for the AI era.

 We gave it a red-hot crack.
 Despite our best efforts, we got the "ick," as the kids say.
 But before we dump a really good initiative, let's consider this.
-It's not "skills-based" that's the problem.
+It's not "capability-based" that's the problem.
 A solid execution was missing from the start.

-We can't blame skills-based.
+We can't blame the capability-based approach.
 That's on us.

 One of the biggest issues during implementation is visibility.
 Companies often lack visibility into the work and jobs within their own organization.
 No one clearly understands the work being done.
 Job architecture and job descriptions don't provide this context.
-We end up applying skills labels without truly understanding the work involved.
+We end up applying capability labels without truly understanding the work involved.

 AI capability is compounding.
 Work visibility is not.

 Take Reckitt, for example.
 A global leader in health, hygiene, and nutrition products.
 In a recent Fireside Chat, Reckitt's leadership discussed their approach to workforce strategy.
-They highlighted how thorough task analysis pinpointed the exact skills needed.
+They highlighted how thorough task analysis pinpointed the exact capabilities needed.
 This led to a more efficient and motivated workforce.

 From Job Architecture to Work Architecture.

 Realizing our people's potential is vital for every organization to thrive.
 But let's not get lost in buzzwords and shiny strategies.
-A skills-based approach succeeds only when grounded in a solid understanding of work.
+A capability-based approach succeeds only when grounded in a solid understanding of work.
 We must ensure new and existing roles are clearly defined.
 They must align with the tasks that drive our businesses forward.

 Learn how the world’s largest enterprises are rebuilding work for the AI era.